 - post-traumatic depression and cognitive problems (also known as Mild Traumatic Brain Injury or MTBI)

-Obviously all of the above are simply symptoms of whiplash.
+All of the above are simply symptoms of whiplash.
 You need to speak to a healthcare provider to confirm any and all diagnoses.

 What do I do now?